Top 5 myths about India

 In one of the most important books of yoga, Patanjali’s Yoga Sutras, asana is mentioned only three times, while meditation is mentioned many times.
 Meditation is one of the primary tools for achieving the awareness of truth – thus it is far more “important.”

-My teacher in India, Swami Brahmdev, does not teach asana.
+I have spent a lot of time at an ashram in India, Aurovalley Ashram.
+The founder Swami Brahmdev does not teach asana.
 He answers questions during satsang, chants during evening meditation and founded and runs a beautiful, peaceful, garden-like ashram for people who want to live in a spiritually focused environment.
 There is an asana teacher at the ashram, but the ashram does not revolve around asana practise.
-Not at all.
+And even in Yoga ashrams where asana is central to the teachings, such as Anand Prakash Yoga Ashram in Rishikesh, they still cover the entirety of Yoga.

 Hinduism is the world’s oldest extant religion and has a billion followers, which makes it the world’s third largest religion.
 But Hinduism is not strictly a religion, as we think of it in the west.
 It was not founded by one person, it does not have a core doctrine, there is no central authority, it does not require followers to accept any one idea, and no on can agree on when or even where it began.